emredog/mvposeestim/README.md

 # mvposeestim
-Multi-view pose estimation with flexible mixtures of parts and adaptive viewpoint selection
+Multi-view pose estimation with flexible mixtures of parts and adaptive viewpoint selection.

+_**Please cite [1] if you use this implementation.**_

 **Keywords** human pose estimation, flexible mixtures of parts, multi-view geometry